Minimum $\Phi$-distance estimators for finite mixing measures: Instances of the minimum -distance estimators

 and consequently,

 \end{enumerate} \end{prop} By a similar argument as Remark \ref{rem:minimaxrateKS}, we conclude that GMM estimators achieve the minimax optimal rate.

 \begin{rem} In Algorithm \ref{alg:moments}, the $\|\cdot\|_\infty$ can be replaced with any other norm while the same conclusion as Proposition \ref{prop:NEFQVF} holds since all norms on $\Rb^{2k-1}$ are equivalent up to a factor of constant.
 The paper \cite[Theorem 1]{wu2020optimal} obtained the same conclusion as Proposition \ref{prop:NEFQVF} \ref{itema:prop:NEFQVF} for the special case of the univariate location Gaussian mixture.
-Proposition \ref{prop:NEFQVF} \ref{itema:prop:NEFQVF} extends the previous result to location mixtures of any NEF-QVF families.
-Moreover, the local uniform convergence result Proposition \ref{prop:NEFQVF} \ref{itemb:prop:NEFQVF} is new to the GMM estimators, which states that the uniform convergence rate decreases to $n^{-\frac{1}{4d_1 -2}}$ once the true mixing measure is constrained to be in a neighborhood of a known $G_0$. \myeoe \end{rem}
+Proposition \ref{prop:NEFQVF} \ref{itema:prop:NEFQVF} extends the previous result to location mixtures of any NEF-QVF families. \myred{Moreover, the local uniform convergence result Proposition \ref{prop:NEFQVF} \ref{itemb:prop:NEFQVF} states that the uniform convergence rate decreases to $n^{-\frac{1}{4d_1 -2}}$ once the true mixing measure is constrained to be in a neighborhood of a known $G_0$; a similar local convergence rate when $G^*$ is constrained to have exactly $k_0$ atoms, with mixing weights that are bounded below and atoms that are also well separated, was developed in \cite[Theorem 2]{wu2020optimal} for univariate location Gaussian mixtures.} \myeoe \end{rem}

+\myred{ \paragraph{Examples: Multi-dimensional Gaussian mixture models} Next, we apply the general theory to study multi-dimensional Gaussian mixture models.
+More specifically, the density for each component is $\Pb_\theta = \Nc(\theta,\Sigma) $ on $\Rb^d$ where $\Sigma$ is a known covariance matrix.
+The Gaussian mixture model is